zoujiaqing/Signal-Server/README.md

   - The server starts but is unresponsive to probes via `curl`
   - Throws different errors related to AWS credentials
     - These errors are specific to an EC2 instance trying to communicate with the rest of AWS
+  - Check out the current progress of EC2 / any new discoveries [here](docs/config-documentation.md#aws-ec2)

 - EC2 may be required to make AWS happy (else editing the source code might be necessary)